-Inspiring prosocial behaviour in a major Australian financial institution*
+Inspiring prosocial behaviour at a major Australian financial institution*

-Having trialled a number of experiences including Yoga and Tai Chi as part of their internal wellbeing program, they found massage proved the most popular, due to it’s simplicity and immediate, tangible benefits.
+Having trialed a number of other experiences including Yoga and Tai Chi as part of their internal wellbeing program, they found massage proved the most popular, due to its simplicity and immediate, tangible benefits.

 … utilising a team of professional massage practitioners visiting on a fortnightly basis to support the Operations team.